 The following figure shows how the different alarm modes affect the different phases of an alarm.
-In the case of Alarm Suppressed, selected alarms can be filtered out of the InTouch AlarmViewer display by an operator, or programatically by a script.
+In the case of Alarm Suppressed, selected alarms can be filtered out of the InTouch AlarmViewer display by an operator, or programmatically by a script.

-To ensure that alarmed attributes always have current data, the alarm primitive and the alarm extension primitive always register a reference to the alarmed attribute.
+To ensure that alarmed attributes always have current data, the alarm feature always registers a reference to the alarmed attribute.
 This guarantees that Message Exchange never suspends updates for this attribute.
 Even if alarms are disabled for a particular attribute, the alarmed attribute cannot enter an Advanced Communication Management Suspended state.